1-loop Color structures and sunny diagrams

-Hence $L^\ell CS_n$ can be realized diagrammatically by the space of $\ell$-loop ray diagrams up to residual Jacobi identities - ones which preserve the ray nature of the diagram.
+Hence $L^\ell CS_n$ can be realized diagrammatically by the space of $\ell$-loop ray diagrams up to residual Jacobi identities -- ones which preserve the ray nature of the diagram.

 \presub {\bf Sunny diagrams}.
-For 1-loop diagrams the vacuum skeleton is unique -- it is the circle, and we call the ray diagrams over it ``sunny diagrams'', for example the RHS of fig. \ref{fig:Jacobi-planting} depicts sunny diagrams with $n=5$.
-For $n>3$ any Jacobi move would spoil the ray nature and hence there are no residual Jacobi relations and we find that \be LCS_n = \{ \mbox{space of sunny diagrams} \} ~. \ee
+For 1-loop diagrams the vacuum skeleton is unique -- it is the circle.
+We call the ray diagrams over it ``sunny diagrams''.
+For example, fig. \ref{fig:Jacobi-planting} depicts sunny diagrams with $n=5$ as an outcome of Jacobi planting over a more general 1-loop diagram.
+For $n>3$ , any Jacobi move would spoil the ray nature and hence there are no residual Jacobi relations; we find that \be LCS_n = \{ \mbox{space of sunny diagrams} \} ~. \ee

 The cases $n=2,3$ are special.
 For $n=2$ we have \be \parbox{32mm}{ } = C_2\, \parbox{32mm}{ } ~, \ee where $C_2$ is the second Casimir of the adjoint representation, and the proportionality constant depends on the normalization chosen for the structure constants which we take as in \cite{PeskinSchroeder}, where (\ref{n2loop}) is equivalent to their eq.
 (15.93) which reads $f^{a c d}\, f^{b c d }=C_2\, \delta^{a b}$.